wso2/docs-is/en/docs/guides/adaptive-auth/device-based-adaptive-auth.md

-# Configure Device-Based Adaptive Authentication
+# Configure device-based adaptive authentication

 This page guides you through configuring device-based adaptive authentication for a sample web application.